LocCode/hunterio-cli/README.md

 # hunterio-cli
 Hi!
-I'm @LocCodE and one of my friends asked me to make a simple script in Python which may help him to work with Hunter.io website.
+I'm [@LocCode](https://twitter.com/loccode) and one of my friends asked me to make a simple script in Python which may help him to work with Hunter.io website.

 I started to practise programming in Python and as a result,